 Cerulean's common stock currently trades under the symbol "CERU" on The NASDAQ Global Market and has been publicly traded since April 2014.
 On March 17, 2017, the last trading day prior to the Cerulean Board's approval of the Daré Transaction, the reported closing price for Cerulean common stock was \$3.32 per share.
-On price of Cerulean common stock was \$ per share.
+On June 15, 2017, the latest practicable trading date before the filing of this proxy statement, the reported closing price of Cerulean common stock was \$0.35 per share.
 Because the price of Cerulean common stock is subject to fluctuation, the market value of the shares of Cerulean common stock that Daré Stockholders will be entitled to receive pursuant to the terms of the Daré Stock Purchase Agreement may increase or decrease.